jonobr1/transition.js/readme.md

 # Transition.js

 A class to create staggered transitions on DOM elements with CSS programmatically through JavaScript.
+With thanks to [Vrse](http://vrse.com)

 ## Usage
 Download the [minified library](https://raw.github.com/jonobr1/transition.js/master/build/transition.min.js) and include it in your html.